BlessingEmah/BlessingEmah/README.md

 &nbsp;

 ## :handshake:   Let's Connect
-If you wish, you can find me on these platforms:
+You can find me on these platforms:

 - LinkedIn: [linkedin.com/in/blessingemah](https://linkedin.com/in/blessingemah)
 - Twitter: [@theblessingemah](https://twitter.com/theblessingemah)